-In the 2022 fiscal year, our office electricity consumption was 177,465.90 kWh, a decrease of about 5.4% compared to 187,673.50 kWh in 2021.
-In addition, the consumption of non-renewable fuels in 2022 was 69,981.11 kWh, a decrease of 18.4% compared to 86,023.97 kWh in 2021.
-The total energy consumption in 2022 was 247,447.01 kWh, a decrease of 9.6% from 273,697.47 kWh in 2021.
-In addition, the energy intensity per square meter in 2022 was 8.2 kWh, a decrease of 9.6% from 9.07 kWh in 2021.
+In the fiscal year 2023, our office electricity usage was 155,585.00 kilowatt-hours, a decrease of about 17% from the baseline year's 187,673.50 kilowatt-hours.
+Additionally, the consumption of non-renewable fuels in 2023 was 79,538.68 kilowatt-hours, down 8% from the baseline year's 86,023.97 kilowatt-hours.
+The total energy consumption for 2023 was 235,123.68 kilowatt-hours, compared to 273,697.47 kilowatt-hours in the baseline year, a decrease of 14%.
+Furthermore, the energy density per square meter in 2023 was 7.79 kilowatt-hours, down 14% from the baseline year's 9.07 kilowatt-hours.

+Objectives

+Energy-saving measures

-Objectives Energy-saving measures ➤ Reminding staff of environmental awareness ➤ Development of an office environmental policy ➤ Post the "Save Electricity" sign near the power switch ➤ Purchase of energy-saving equipment to enhance the efficiency of electricity consumption ➤ Telephone and mail as an alternative to business trips
+- Reminding staff of environmental awareness - Improving the effectiveness of resource use - Development of an office environmental policy - > Post the "Save Electricity" sign near the power switch - Purchase of energy-saving equipment to enhance the efficiency of electricity consumption - Telephone and mail as an alternative to business trips

-By implementing the above energy-saving measures, we are effectively managing our energy usage and keeping our energy consumption within reasonable limits.
+By implementing the above energy-saving measures, we effectively manage energy usage, keeping energy consumption within a reasonable range.